infergo v1.2.2

 fruitful discussions of motives, ideas, and implementation

-, and whose thoughts and recommendations
+choices behind infergo, and whose thoughts and recommendations

-design.
+significantly influenced infergo design.
 Finally, I want to

-supporting me in development of infergo
+supporting me in development of Infergo and letting me

 experiment with applying probabilistic programming to critical